 4. Creating Better Links

-In addition to writing better content for the web is to make links more meaningful.
-Meaningful link text should explain were the link will take the user.
-Simple or non-descriptive link text like “Click Here” and “More” creates uncertainty because the user doesn’t know what to except and where the link will take them.
+Another way to improve the content on the page is by creating more meaningful link text.
+Meaningful link text should explain where the link will take the user.
+Simple or non-descriptive link text like, “Click Here” and “More” creates uncertainty because the user doesn’t know what to expect or where the link will take them.
 Users would need to rely on the surrounding text for context.

 Non-descriptive links are also poor for website accessibility.
 Screen reader users will hear a list of links read back to them that are all the same text and they will not know where each link will go.
 These users will also need to rely on remembering what was read before and after the link for context.